 did a hundred other things I could list, some of them not very nice jobs

 I still depend on them today!
-Every 28 days, I rely on them to give me my anti-tumour treatment and my specialist Nurse is always on the end of a phone if I need to speak.
+Every 28 days, I rely on them to give me my anti-tumour treatment.
 And I just love it when I see a specialist or a consultant and there is a Nurse also present.
 It makes me feel safer, more comfortable and I’m likely to ask more questions.

 So – to all nurses out there, a big thanks from the bottom of my heart ♥ Not a hearse in sight!